sprintup/backend-workshop/MEAN/README.md

  * lets you see header information sent with response
  * collections for working on multiple applications
  * environment variables to switch from local and remote servers

-## Angular
-* in index.html file the app is loaded/initilized or 'bootstrapped' with the ng-app directive
- * ng-controller director binds main controller to div
- * <todo> is a custom directive
-* in scripts/app.js angular is creating new module
-	* this module must be included in the html before the rest of the directives, services and controllers so they can be attached to the app as dependencies.
-* name controller files the same as the controller name
- * main functionallity of main controller file is the addTodo method that creates a new todo and adds it to the todos that are currently in the angular scope.
- * whenever the main controller is loaded (page is visited) data service gets the todos and attaches the scopes to the todos variable
-* custom directive lives in scripts/directives folder
+* located in root directory
-	* not a whole lot in the scripts file
-	* in the todo template file, there are ng-class directives which add classes based on when the scopes variables evaluate to true or false
-	* ng-click method do things like setting variable editing to true; to firing the delete todo scope method
-	* allows main controller to be lightweight
-* best practice to keep the controllers with as little logic as possible by keeping the core logic inside directives and services
-	* write core logic once
+	* holds data for testing things like the api or building it

 ## Connecting Angular app with Express app
-1. Make changes to data service in scripts/services/data to load todos from api
+* Make changes to data service in scripts/services/data to load todos from api

-## Webpack
+## Webpack module loader
 * all js files need to be included in html file, in order
 	* module loaders like [webpack](https://webpack.github.io/) let you bundle your js files into a single file
 	* lets you install vendor resources using npm and reference them the same way you would in node (require method).